 M.S. or PhD - 3 yrs of soils experience

-(successful completion of the Fundamental Exam is required and pre-approval of CPSS certification)
+(successful completion of the Fundamental Exam is required)

 You may cancel at any time up to the registration deadline.
 Note that you will only receive a refund for any amount over $75.00.
 The exam fee is non-refundable after the registration deadline.
 This also applies to retest applications.

 Exam participants must provide a #2 pencil to mark their answers on the answer sheet.
 NO exam materials are allowed in the exam site including hand held computers of any type including but not limited to laptops, palm pilots, advanced memory function calculators, etc. Calculators that perform simple math functions will be provided.